default search action

 Volume 2, Number 1, March 2011

-- Sasitharan Balasubramaniam, Christof Teuscher, Dmitri Botvich, Adriele Prina-Mello:
+, Christof Teuscher, Dmitri Botvich, Adriele Prina-Mello

 Special Issue on Role of Inter-Disciplinary Research in Nanoscale Communication.
 1-3 - Ilona Wegrzyn, Haijiang Zhang, Owe Orwar, Aldo Jesorka:

 Nanotube-interconnected liposome networks.
-4-15 - Akihiro Enomoto, Michael J. Moore, Tatsuya Suda, Kazuhiro Oiwa:
+4-15 - Akihiro Enomoto, Michael J. Moore, Tatsuya Suda, Kazuhiro Oiwa

 Electronic transport on carbon nanotube networks: A multiscale computational approach.
-25-38 - David K. Karig, Piro Siuti, Roy D. Dar, Scott T. Retterer, Mitchel J. Doktycz, Michael L. Simpson:
+25-38 - David K. Karig

 Computational modalities of Belousov-Zhabotinsky encapsulated vesicles.
-50-61 - Jonathan S. Ellis, Grégoire Herzog, Paul Galvin:
+50-61 - Jonathan S. Ellis, Grégoire Herzog, Paul Galvin

 Automata modeling of Quorum Sensing for nanocommunication networks.
 74-83